rspamd/rspamd/doc/faq.md

 You should add this line just after the heading comment.

-### But now I have too many core files, how to limit their amount
+### Well, now I have too many core files, how to limit their amount
 Rspamd can stop dumping cores upon reaching specific limit.
 To enable this functionality you can add the following lines to the `etc/rspamd/local.d/options.inc`:

 ```ucl